discordjs/guide/guide/popular-topics/errors.md

 - The bot and the user do not share a guild (oftentimes people accidentally kick or ban a user and then try to dm them).
 - The user has blocked the bot.
 - The user has disabled dms in the privacy settings.
+- The bot is attempting to DM another bot.

 In the case of the last two reasons, the error is not preventable, as the Discord API does not provide a way to check if you can send a user a dm until you attempt to send one.
 The best way to handle this error is to add a `.catch()` where you attempt to dm the user, and either ignore the rejected promise, or do what you want because of it.